 - 1.1 Contract Term.
-The Master Contract's (Contract) initial term is January 1st, 2024, or upon execution, through August 30, 2025, unless terminated earlier as provided in this Contract.
+The Master Contract's (Contract) initial term is January 1, 2024, or upon contract execution, through December 31, 2025, unless terminated earlier as provided in this Contract.
 In no event is this Contract binding on State unless State's authorized representative has signed it.
 Neither the legal counsel signature approving legal content of the Contract nor the procurement officer signature approving the form of the Contract constitutes an authorized signature. - 1.2 Contract Renewal.
 State may renew this Contract under its then-existing terms and conditions in two-year intervals, or any interval that is advantageous to State.
-This Contract, including any renewals, may not exceed a total of seven years.
+This Contract, including any renewals, may not exceed a total of ten years.